simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 series = "CloudFront and Lambda@Edge with Pulumi" draft = true
 +++
 This post is part of a small article series about facilitating CloudFront and Lambda@Edge with Pulumi for on-the-fly image resizing.
+The code for this part can be found [here](https://github.com/simonschoof/lambda-at-edge-example/tree/main/pulumi).
 {{< series "CloudFront and Lambda@Edge with Pulumi" >}}

 In this part we will define the necessary AWS infrastructure using [Pulumi with F#](https://www.pulumi.com/docs/intro/languages/dotnet/).
 How to [setup Pulumi](https://www.pulumi.com/docs/get-started/) ist not part of this article.
 Nor is the explanation of [Pulumis architecture and concepts](https://www.pulumi.com/docs/intro/concepts/).
 One important concept of Pulumi to mention is [inputs and outputs of resources](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/).
 It is crucial to get an understanding of this concept to be able to define infrastructure with Pulumi.
 Unfortuanetly F#s type system is more rigid than the one of C# and needs explicit type conversions for the input and output types of Pulumi.
 To achieve this in a more F# idiomatic manner and ease there are existing [helper functions](https://github.com/pulumi/pulumi/blob/master/sdk/dotnet/Pulumi.FSharp/Library.fs), [libraries](https://github.com/UnoSD/Pulumi.FSharp.Extensions) and [discussions](https://github.com/pulumi/pulumi/issues/3644) how to get to a more idiomatic experience with Pulumi and F#.